 However, there has been little concrete action toward building health system resilience globally.
 The ACT-A pillar focused on strengthening health systems, including national preparedness and response plans, is seriously underfunded.
 Since the last accountability report, there has been no change to funding of this ACT-A pillar.

 Figure 18.
 Proportion of \$3.65 billion ACT-A health systems and response budget that is currently funded

 Some steps are being taken to prepare the world for the next pandemic.
 The World Bank approved a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response.
 The FIF is expected to be operational in Fall 2022.
-At the Second Global COVID-19 Summit, countries pledged new commitments to the FIF.
+At the Second Global COVID-19 Summit, countries pledged new-commitments to the FIF.
 As of June, the U.S., Germany, EU, UK,

-Source: WHO, updated June 27, 2022 Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF.
-At the meeting of G20 Finance Ministers and Central Bank Governors in mid-July, China, Italy, the United Arab Emirates, Japan, and South Korea also made new pledges to the FIF (Figure 19).
-This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries (Figure 19.1).
+Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF.
+At the meeting of G20 Finance Ministers and Central Bank Governors in mid-July, China, Italy, the United Arab Emirates, Japan, and South Korea also made new pledges to the FIF (Figure 19.1).
+Since the last update, there have been no new pledges to the FIF.
+This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries (Figure 19.2).

 Figure 19.1.
 Government Contributions to the Financial Intermediary Fund (FIF) Toward

-Source: COVID GAP Analysis, up to date as of July 25, 2022 Figure 19.2.
-Government Contributions to the Financial Intermediary Fund Toward the
+Source: COVID GAP Analysis, up to date as of August 8, 2022

+Figure 19.2.
+Government Contributions to the Financial Intermediary Fund Toward the 2022 Goal